tony-vn/NyaaScrape-qBittorrent/README.md

 Note to non-Windows users: the filenames of the generated text files are Windows filename compliant, but were not checked to be compliant for macOS and Linux filename systems.

 ## :memo: Update Considerations:
-- Add proper table parsing for cached pages from animetosho like it exists for nyaa pages
+- Add table parsing for cached pages from animetosho like it exists for nyaa pages
 - Optimize and reduce executable file size
 - Refactor code
 - Add intuitive (less technical) customizability for end-users (e.g. allow users a way to specify scraping the same page twice without needing to delete the entry in the downloads.txt)
-- Non-Windows OSes support
+- Non-Windows OS support
 - Fix possible logical errors regarding flags
-- Add robustness to code
+- Add code robustness
-- Integrating proper sentiment analysis to filter for useful, constructive comments
+- Integrate proper sentiment analysis to filter for useful, constructive comments

 ## :triangular_flag_on_post: Problems:
-Please report any issues!
+Please feel free to report any issues!

 ## :page_with_curl: License
 ```